tailcallhq/tailcallhq.github.io/graphql/graphql-vs-openapi.md

 #### Handling High Traffic and Data Complexity

 GraphQL's flexibility is both a blessing and a curse.
 While it allows for precise data retrieval, it can lead to complex queries that are tough to optimize.
 Think of it like asking for a custom sandwich with 20 specific ingredients at a busy deli – it can bog down the line.
 On the other hand, OpenAPI's structured endpoints are more like standard menu items – easier to prepare and scale but might require more trips to get everything you want.
-From my experience, I found that using GraphQL required careful planning to avoid performance bottlenecks, whereas OpenAPI provided a more straightforward path for high-traffic applications.

 ## Part 5: Security Implications
 ### A. Security Features in GraphQL